 For example, in early May 2019 after days of rain and snowmelt, a temporary barrier protecting Davenport, Iowa failed.
 The record-setting high Missouri river rushed into the community’s historic downtown, submerging it for weeks.
 Parks and playgrounds became lakes.
 Streets became rivers.
 Flood damage to businesses and infrastructure exceeded $3.5 million, according to city officials.

 In the Central U.S., summer precipitation has become more variable, with intense thunderstorms that produce high amounts of rain and runoff.

-Generally speaking, Klocke says summer storms move parallel with the direction of river basins, setting up the potential for a thunderstorm to lineup and track along a particular basin.
+Generally speaking, Klocke says spring and summer storms move parallel with the direction of river basins, setting up the potential for a thunderstorm to lineup and track along a particular basin.
 When these circumstances occur, a single storm can dump massive amounts of rain on a single basin, inundating the drainage system and causing widespread flooding.
 However, flooding isn’t specific to one season.